userzimmermann/python-modeled.netconf/README.md

 ```

-We also need an SSH key.
+And it needs an SSH key.
 If you don't have any key lying around,
 the UNIX tool **ssh-keygen** from
 [OpenSSH](http://www.openssh.com)